-If you live in Kent and can't afford to pay for legal advice, you can seek help from the Clinic.
-The Clinic is committed to further access to justice and specialises in what is often referred to as social welfare law.
-We have expertise in the following areas of law:
+If you live in Kent and need legal advice but can't afford to pay, you can seek help from the Clinic.
+We currently specialise in the following areas of law:

 Term-time only (October to March inclusive)

-- We can take on a limited number of cases which are conducted by student caseworkers under the supervision of the Clinic’s legal practitioners
+We can take on a very limited number of cases which are conducted by student caseworkers under the supervision of the Clinic’s legal practitioners.

 March to September

-Monday evening advice sessions will be held remotely, via Zoom or Microsoft Teams.
-This may be easier for you if you would otherwise have difficulty travelling to the Law Clinic and/or if you have children or other caring responsibilities.
-It is not essential for you to have internet access for these advice sessions, but we will need to be able to contact you by telephone (with or without video).
+The Monday evening advice sessions will be held remotely, via Zoom.
+This may be easier for you if you would otherwise have difficulty traveling to the Law Clinic and/or if you have children or other caring responsibilities.

 For existing cases and other matters, please email email@example.com (for new enquiries, please complete the New Enquiry Form linked above).